|45th REUNION RECAP

 For each of us, the reunion was a swirl of current impressions overlaid by fond memories.
 Please add your

 thoughts to those below.
-Even you weren't able to make it to reunion, we'd like to hear from you.
-Tell us about
+Even if you weren't able to make it to the reunion, we'd like to hear from you.
+Tell us

-your life today and what you remember of your years at HHS.
-Just email your message to our fearless webmaster
+about your life today and what you remember of your years at HHS.
+Just email your message to our fearless

 |Memories Are Made Of This!